Plants-X-Tech/BabyBelt-Pro-V2-Beta/build_guide.md

 # BabyBelt Pro V2 Build Guide
 BabyBelt Pro V2 by RobMink
+Firmware guides by TheyCallMeZ aka BlueWyvern

-Written by Brent Lieb and Mason McNair of the Plants X Tech Lab at Michigan State University
+Physical Build Guide by Brent Lieb and Dr. Mason McNair of the Plants X Tech Lab at Michigan State University

 ## Introduction
 Hello!
 This is the build guide for the BabyBelt Pro V2 by RobMink.
 This guide was written with new builders in mind, so don't be intimidated if this is your first printer!
 The guide includes images when possible and assumes the user is building from the {Fabreeko build kit w/ link?}.

+How to read this guide:
-Throughout this build guide *Printed Parts* will me in italics and **Kit Parts** will be bolded.
+ - *Printed Parts* will be in italics
+ - **Kit Parts** will be bolded
+ - Printed Parts will link to the specific file in the github if clicked on
+ - Printed part name prefixes include
+   - [a] = accent color
+   - [s] = needs supports
+   - [HT] = should be printed in a strong heat tolerant material (PETG, ABS, ASA, PA) to avoid premature wearing

 >[!TIP]
 >If you are not familiar with 3D Printers and their components, it is recommended that you leave the parts from the kit in their packaging until the guide instructs you to unpack them.
 This will help you keep track of them and avoid confusion later.